mpangas/codir/Sprint4.md

 - Test 2: [/api/signup](#post-apisignup) - This unit test simulates a POST request to the api/signup path which executes a function to create a user in the database given mock parameters.
 It checks if the status code of the response is 200 to determine if the request is successful.
 - Test 3: [/api/signin](#post-apisignin) - This unit test simulates a POST request to the api/signin path which executes a function to verify if a user is in the database given mock parameters and create a cookie if the user exists.
 It checks if the status code of the response is 200 to determine if the request is successful.
 - Test 4: [/api/delete](#delete-apidelete) - This unit test simulates a DELETE request to the api/delete path which executes a function to delete a user in the database given mock parameters.
 It checks if the status code of the response is 200 to determine if the request is successful.
+- Test 5: [GET /api/preferences](#get-apipreferences) - This unit test sends a GET request to retrieve the Preferences object associated with the user and all of its attributes.
+It does this by creating a mock JWT token and requesting the bearer's preferences.
+- Test 6: [PUT /api/preferences](#put-apipreferences) - This unit test sends a PUT request to update the Preferences object associated with the user with the provided attributes.
+It does this by creating a mock JWT token and updating the bearer's preferences.

 ### Tutorial Tests
 - Test 5: [POST /api/tutorials](#post-apitutorials) - This unit test simulates a POST to /api/tutorials with a mock tutorial object to create the tutorial in the database, checking for status code 200 to determine if the request was successful.